jnear/cs211-data-privacy/index.md

 Your grade for the course will be determined as follows:

 - 11 homework assignments (5% each; 55% total)
-- in-class exercises (25% total) (3 lowest scores will be dropped)
+- in-class weekly exercises (20% total)
+- midterm exam (5%)
+- final exam (10%)
-- final project (20%)
+- final project (10%)

 ### Exams & Quizzes

-There will be no exams for this course.
-There is no final exam, and this course will conclude before the University's exam period.
+There will be two exams: a midterm and a final.
+You will be allowed one page of notes for each exam.

 ### Homework Assignments and In-class Exercises